JDRIVO/plugin.video.gdrive/README.md

 4) Any limitations?
 I've tested the add-on with several Google Drive accounts, including one with over 700 videos.

-Current Version:
-v0.2.0
-- first public release

 Roadmap to future releases:
-- support for multipel Google Drive accounts
+- support for multiple Google Drive accounts
 - support for OAUTH
 - support for pictures
 - support for caching account contents